rosenberg-c/public_rpi_styra_src/setup/magic/01_magic_hardware-and-preparations.md

 Change `SSID` and `PASSWORD` to match your home wifi.
 If you are using a rpi 3 b+ and above then you can use a 5G wifi connection.
-Othervise you need to use a 2.4G connection.
+Otherwise you need to use a 2.4G connection.

 ---